shoooooman/ACFTS/repo/implementation/client/README.md

 pprof is a tool for profiling and visualization of programs. pprof provides various information such as flame graphs.

-As setup, the server program needs to listen and serve specified port for pprof.
+As setup, the server program needs to listen and serve the specified port for pprof.

 ```go
 go func() {